cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_02_ads_app.md

 ## Step 5: Check proper working Ads App with Ads DB

-- ToDO: first we need to check, how own endpoint `/ads` will work with UI.
-Currently it does not work.

 Purpose: Check **Bulletinboard-Ads** App running properly together with **Bulletinboard-Ads** database with Postman and Browser/ Web-UI

 ### Postman